Mohmed3del/Ansible/README.md

 To use these playbooks, you'll need to have Ansible installed on your local machine.
 There are different ways to install Ansible:

-### Installing Ansible using the system package manager
+### Installing Ansible using apt package manager in Ubuntu

 You can use the system package manager to install Ansible.
 For example, in Ubuntu, you can install Ansible using the following command: